TMerrick55/LRTHW/README.md

 Learning Ruby the Hard Way Exercises

-Summary: The initial excercises I completed that were required for a beginner's understanding of the Ruby coding language.
+Summary: The initial excercises I completed that were required for a beginner's understanding of the coding language Ruby.